marqdouj/FluentUI/README.md

 # Custom FluentUI Components
 - This is a collection of custom FluentUI components and helper classes that I have created for my projects.
-- A demo of this and all of my NuGet packages can be found [here](https://github.com/marqdouj/Blazor-Demos/).
+- A demo of this and some of my other NuGet packages can be found [here](https://github.com/marqdouj/BlazorSandbox/).

+# WARNING
+This package is going to be depreciated and no longer maintained.
+Please update your projects to use one of the packages mentioned in the announcement below.

 # ANNOUNCEMENT
 - The ***CircleImage*** and ***SlideShow*** components do not require the FluentUI.
   - These components have been added to the [Marqdouj.HtmlComponents](https://www.nuget.org/packages/Marqdouj.HtmlComponents/) NuGet package.
-- That package supports .NET 8.0 and does not rely on the Fluent UI.
+  - That package supports .NET 8.0 and does not include the Fluent UI packages.

+- The ***Theme*** and ***ColorPicker*** components require the FluentUI.
+  - These components have been added to the [Marqdouj.HtmlComponents.FluentUI](https://www.nuget.org/packages/Marqdouj.HtmlComponents.FluentUI/) NuGet package.
+  - That package supports .NET 8.0.

 ## NuGet Package
 - https://www.nuget.org/packages/Marqdouj.FluentUI/